digitalyoshixi/zettelkasten/content/Math/Riesz Representation Theorem.md

   - math
   - linalg
 aliases:
-  - Complex Linear Functionals can be defined as a vectorr
+  - Complex Linear Functionals can be defined as a vector
 ---
 Every [[Linear Functional]] on $\mathbb{C}^{n}$ or $\mathbb{R}^{n}$ is of the form of a [[Standard Inner Product Function]].
 # Theorem